mdrohmann/dockerstra/docker_meta/docs/index.rst

     timeout
       time to wait before the container is stopped.  (*Default*: ``10``)

+remove_image
+  removes the image associated with the container.

 execute
   executes a command either on the file system of the host container or in the special container named ``host`` that is only valid for this command.